DragonMinded/arcadeutils/README.md

 Start a line with the `#` character to create a comment.
 Special values are recognized in comments.
 If you create a comment starting with `# File size:` then the the base file will be compared against the decimal number placed after the colon and any file not matching that length will be rejected.
+If you create a comment starting with `# Description` then all text after the colon will be seen as a description for the whole patch.
+Various code uses this description as a patch title.

 Some examples are as follows: